oxsecurity/megalinter/docs/descriptors/json_eslint_plugin_jsonc.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- eslint-plugin-jsonc is called once with the list of files as arguments
+- eslint-plugin-jsonc is called once with the list of files as arguments (`list_of_files` CLI lint mode)

 ### Example calls